 Volunteers making a difference at home.

-Southeastern Guide Dogs has cultivated a well-defined program to breed dogs whose temperament, intelligence, and health combine to produce some of the finest guide dogs in the world.
-Our breeding colony supplies our visually impaired students with dogs who are trained to guide them in their everyday travels.
+Southeastern Guide Dogs has cultivated a well-defined program to breed dogs whose temperament, intelligence, and health combine to produce some of the finest guide and service dogs in the world.

 To support our breeding program, we partner with selected volunteers who host our breeder dogs in their homes, then return the dogs to campus when needed for breeding and whelping.
 These breeder host families are an extension of our work here at Southeastern Guide Dogs, and donate time, attention, and helping hands to help us reach our mission.

-If you are interested in hosting a breeder, or for further questions, please contact firstname.lastname@example.org.
+If you are interested in hosting a breeder, scroll down for more information, FAQs, and much more!